Sonichigo/GitHub-Org-Reminder/readme.md

 The `gh_slack_reminder` GitHub Action is designed to send reminders to Slack channels about pending pull requests in your repository.
-This helps teams stay informed and ensures that pull requests receive timely reviews.
+This helps teams stay informed and ensures that pull requests receive timely reviews.

 ## Features